Neutron: An Implementation of the Transformer Translation Model and its Variants: Abstract

 \section{Abstract}

-The Transformer translation model is easier to parallelize and provides better performance comparing with recurrent seq2seq models, which makes it popular among industry and research community.
-We implement Neutron\footnote{https://github.com/anoidgit/transformer} in this work, including the Transformer model and several variants from most recent researches.
-It is easier to modify and provides comparable performance with interesting features while keep readability.
+The Transformer translation model is easier to parallelize and provides better performance compared to recurrent seq2seq models, which makes it popular among industry and research community.
+We implement the Neutron \footnote{We open source our implementation at \url{https://github.com/anoidgit/Transformer}.} in this work, including the Transformer model and its several variants from most recent researches.
+It is highly optimized, easy to modify and provides comparable performance with interesting features while keeping readability.